 Purim is a joyous holiday that celebrates Jewish survival and continuity.
-Find valuable resources in English, French, Portuguese, and Spanish below.
+Find valuable resources in different languages below.

 Purim is one of the most celebratory holidays in the Jewish calendar.
 On this holiday we read the book of Esther, Megillat Esther, celebrate with food, gifts, and constumes.